alnvdl-work/setup-private-repo/README.md

   [SSH key setup](#ssh-key-setup).
 - `token`: a personal access token to use for cloning.
 See [Personal access token setup](#personal-access-token-setup).
-- `ref` (optional, usually inferred by `actions/checkout`): The ref to checkout.
-You most likely don't need this.
-One use case for this is to indicate to `actions/checkout` that you want to checkout a branch containing certain commits when building pull requests for repositories that import themselves as private repositories (so that this action sets up the private repository using a ref that is not dictated by the PR).

 ## Outputs
 None.